India MP Tapas Pal apology over rape threat

 "If any rival touches any Trinamool woman, father or child, then I will ruin their generations.
 I will let loose my boys, they will commit rape.
 Yes, they will commit rape," the MP warned.

-Mr Pal's statement has led to widespread outrage in India and TMC, which is the ruling party in the eastern state of West Bengal, has distanced itself from his comments.'No excuses'
+Mr Pal's statement has led to widespread outrage in India and TMC, which is the ruling party in the eastern state of West Bengal, has distanced itself from his comments.

 "Some remarks made by me in the heat and dust of the election campaign have caused dismay and consternation.
 I apologise unreservedly for them," Mr Pal, 55, said in a statement late on Tuesday.